Skip to main content

 Permission Requirements for WMI and Windows

-• Minimum required permissions for discovering the services and application data for Application Dependency Mapping (ADM) on Windows.
+• Minimum required permissions for discovering services and application data for Application Dependency Mapping (ADM) on Windows.

-Windows WMI Autodiscovery Minimum Permissions
+Windows WMI Discovery Minimum Permissions

 • CIMV2